pingcap/tidb/docs/design/2018-10-24-view-support.md

 In general you can use any of the SELECT clauses, such as GROUP BY, in a select statement containing a view.

 ## Proposal
-This proposal is prepared to implement basic VIEW feature, which contains "CREATE OR REPLACE VIEW", "SELECT FROM VIEW", "DROP VIEW" and "SHOW TABLE STATUS".
-All other unimplemented feature will list as compatibility and discuss later.
+This proposal is prepared to implement the basic VIEW feature, which contains `CREATE OR REPLACE VIEW`, `SELECT FROM VIEW`, `DROP VIEW` and `SHOW TABLE STATUS`.
+All other unimplemented features will be listed for compatibility and discussed later.
 We introduce `ViewInfo` to store the metadata for view and add an attribute `*ViewInfo` which named `View` to TableInfo.
-If `TableInfo.ViewInfo` != nil, then this `TableInfo` is a base table, else this `TableInfo` is a view.:
+If `TableInfo.ViewInfo` != nil, then this `TableInfo` is a base table, otherwise this `TableInfo` is a view:
 ```
 type ViewInfo struct {
 	Algorithm   ViewAlgorithm    `json:"view_algorithm"`